 Learning About the Third Gen Account Trees

 You will find plenty of material in the online help centre to assist you transition to the new Account Trees.
 We anticipate that you won’t find them too hard to navigate or understand.
-For those of you wanting a kick start with a guided tour, join us for our webinar on Thursday 28 July and Thursday 11 August.
-This is our expected release date.
+For those of you wanting a kick start with a guided tour, watch this recording of our product webinar.

 What Else is New in Calxa?